agency-kit/notion-cms/README.md

 NotionCMS exists to address each of these issues and provide an excellent developer experience while using Notion as your Content Management System.

-## the database structure
+## The Database Structure

 In order to make use of NotionCMS, you have to subscribe to a specific database structure.
 Its an extremely generic design that gives you all the things you need for basic sites but lends flexibility for types of content other than the standard web page, blog post etc.

-See the structure in this template https://cooked-shovel-3c3.notion.site/Community-e9fce377adb1425da8ac3ef3acef2bc2
+See the structure in this template [this template](https://cooked-shovel-3c3.notion.site/NotionCMS-Quickstart-Database-Template-719f1f9d1547465d96bcd7e80333c831?pvs=4).

-## Features

-- [x] Basic CMS
-- [x] route generation for SSG
-- [x] content caching
-- [x] tag grouping and filtering
-- [x] plugin system and core plugins
-- [x] arbitrary notion properties handling
-- [ ] optimized content caching

 ## Basic Usage